1. Home

 • Structural problems which may need an engineer

-If you find any of these issues you may need to take further action, such as:
+If you find any of these major problems you may need to take further action, such as:

 • Ask the surveyor how much it might cost to fix these issues